SquidDev-CC/plethora/modules.md

 ### Mixing modules
 What distinguishes modules from normal peripherals is their ability to interact with each other.
 The block sensor allows getting metadata about surrounding blocks and the daylight sensor allows you to get the light level of the current block.
-When combined, the block sensor will also include light level's in blocks metadata.
+When combined, the block sensor will also include light levels in blocks metadata.